Yuragy/HVNC-windows-remote-toolkit/README.md

 # Headless VNC (HVNC) Toolkit

-> A **stealth-first** remote-administration framework that spins up an invisible Windows desktop in memory and lets you drive it like a regular VNC session—only without the tell-tale screen flicker or user-side pop-ups.
+> A stealth first remote-administration framework that spins up an invisible Windows desktop in memory and lets you drive it like a regular VNC session—only without the tell-tale screen flicker or user-side pop-ups.
 > Built for red-team operators who need *eyes-on-glass* access with the subtlety of a ghost.

 ---